eoinkelly/memc/README.md

-# memc : A Memcached CLI for Developers
+# memc : A minimal Memcached CLI for Scripting and Debugging

 A memcached CLI for developers trying to debug caching issues.

 ![CI](https://github.com/eoinkelly/memc/workflows/CI/badge.svg)

-### Status

-Functional but super raw.
-I knocked this together quickly to help me debug issues on a project.
-YMMV

-### Background
+## Overview

 * A single Ruby script.
-Designed to be easy to "install" (via `curl`) onto whatever server/container can reach the memcached server you care about.
 * Uses Ruby core & standard library only - no gems required!
+* Designed to be easy to "install" (via `curl`) onto whatever server/container can reach the memcached server you care about.
 * Runs under Ruby 2.0.0 or later so should run on old Linux distros
-* Designed to lean on and play nicely with other unix tools e.g. `memc` does not implement filtering because `grep`/`sed`/`awk` already provide more features there than I care to implement.
+* Designed to lean on, and play nicely with standard unix tools e.g. `memc` does not implement filtering because `grep`/`sed`/`awk` already provide that.
 * MIT licensed

-### Installation
+## Installation

+`memc` is designed to be easy to install for "casual" use e.g. you need it in your VM/container to debug some issues but you don't want the hassle of installing it "properly".
+Of course, you are welcome to install it "properly" if you wish :smile:

 ```bash
 $ cd path/to/where/you/want/to/put/this